StudyFrenchSpanish

 Founded in July 1996, CPLP – Community of Portuguese Language Speaking Countries is a multilateral forum privileged to deepen the mutual friendship and cooperation among its members.

-There are nine members, including Equatorial Guinea, and six associate observers, such as Mauritius, Senegal, Georgia, Japan, Namibia, and Turkey.
+Nine members, including Equatorial Guinea, and six associate observers, such as Mauritius, Senegal, Georgia, Japan, Namibia, and Turkey.

 The global lusophone population is quite significant.